mohammedwasim1/Olympics-1980-2020-dashboard/README.md

   Across all five aforementioned countries, the age which athletes obtained the most medals was at 24 years old.

-  When analysing countries medal achievements by the Winter Season, countries with colder climates enter the top five positions.
+  When analysing countries medal achievements by the Winter Season, countries with colder climates entered the top five positions.
 These include:   Canada, Finland and Sweden.

   Countries attain a greater number of medals, when the Olympic Games are hosted in their own city.